Top 10 Tips for Teaching English in South America

 The first thing you need to decide is where you are going to go.
 In terms of finding a job in South America, bigger is better.
 In other words, you are more likely to find a job in the bigger cities.
 A smaller town or village may offer a more authentic cultural experience but your chances of finding a job there are much smaller than in a big city where there are more students and more schools.
 Once you have narrowed your decision down to a specific country, pick one of its big cities to start your quest.
 Buenos Aires, Lima, Santiago and Rio de Janeiro are all good options.

-3. Invest in a good pair of sneakers
+3. Invest in a Good Pair of Trainers

 You may be used to looking for and applying for jobs online, but in South America you will probably need to pound the pavements.
 Many schools expect you to be able to interview in person, so you will need to consider going to the country without a guaranteed job.
 This may seem daunting, but this is the way it’s done around these parts.
 You can look online but don’t be surprised if you find employers prefer their teachers to be in the area already.